Real patient results How much does it cost? Book a consultation Read our FAQs

 Improved

-Improved posture because the volume of skin covering your back has been reduced after your procedure, some patients find that their posture improves.
+Due to the removal of excess skin on the back, some patients find that their posture improves.

-Bra Line Back Lift (Back Lipectomy) surgery aims to remove the fat deposits in your upper, middle or lower back.
-The procedure can also address fat under your bra strap or above your waistline.
+Bra Line Back Lift (Back Lipectomy) Surgery aims to remove fat deposits in the upper, middle, or lower back.
+The procedure can also address fat under the bra strap or above the waistline.

 Possible

-Possible combined procedure if you require more extensive contouring, it is possible to include other body procedures while performing bra line back lift (back lipectomy).
-For example, procedures like abdominoplasty and breast reduction mammoplasty can also be performed along with this procedure.
+If you require more extensive contouring, it is possible to include other body procedures while performing a Bra Line Back Lift (Back Lipectomy).
+For example, procedures like Abdominoplasty and Breast Reduction Mammoplasty can also be performed along with this procedure.

 Am I a Suitable Candidate for Bra Line Back Lift (Back Lipectomy) Surgery?

-Suitable candidates for Bra Line Back Lift (Back Lipectomy) surgery are those who have excess loose skin and plan to maintain a constant weight.
+Suitable candidates for Bra Line Back Lift (Back Lipectomy) Surgery may include those who have excess loose skin and plan to maintain a constant weight.
 This procedure may be suitable for patients who have undergone significant weight loss through diet, exercise, or bariatric surgery.
 After a person loses weight, their skin may not automatically shrink to fit their new body size.
 The resulting excess skin can cause issues such as discomfort, mobility issues, hygiene problems, skin rashes, and other skin irritations.

-A back lipectomy is an extensive surgery.
-As such, it is best performed when the patient does not intend to lose additional weight or who have considerable loose skin that cannot be reduced otherwise.
+A Back Lipectomy is an extensive surgery.
+As such, it is best performed when the patient does not intend to lose additional weight or has considerable loose skin that cannot be reduced otherwise.
 You could be a suitable candidate if you:

 - Have extra loose skin on the upper part of your back